Team Captain Toolkit

 - Ask your business to promote the Washington Ride in the Rain Challenge.
 Download graphics or request Ride in the Rain posters here.

 - Get your CEO or local celebrity to participate.

 - Share your success stories via our blog.
 Submit your stories to [email protected].

 Recruit new captains and encourage business support

-Bike Month is coming up and I am captaining a team for the Washington Bikes Bike Everywhere Challenge.
-The theme this year is "Bike Everywhere," and I'd like to encourage you to join the all-star cast of team captains.
+November is near and I am captaining a team for the Washington Bikes Ride in the Rain Challenge.
+I'd like to encourage you to join the all-star cast of team captains.

 As a team captain, you can significantly increase bicycle commuting at _________ (their worksite).
 Captains recruited over 2,400 brand new bike commuters last year.
 Think about how valuable bicycling is to you, and multiply that by 2,400...that's a lot of positive return for a modest investment of time on your behalf!